Business Management

 Learning Outcomes:

-Upon completing this course, students are familiar with the individual forms of corporate financing as well as with the risks such as digital and sustainability risks resulting from changes in financial markets and regulations.
+Upon completing this course, alumni are familiar with the individual forms of corporate financing as well as with the risks such as digital and sustainability risks resulting from changes in financial markets and regulations.
 They can assess the tools and methods of corporate management in an environment coined by volatility, uncertainty, complexity, and ambiguity and anticipate potential impacts and how this impacts a business`s resilience.
 They understand the interplay between corporate financing, corporate strategy and institutional framework conditions and are aware of the occasionally extreme process speed and dynamic that corporate financial management is confronted with.

 Superior module: